ZackaryHudgens/UrsineEngineExamples/README.md

 # UrsineEngineExamples
-A collection of examples using the UrsineEngine.
+A collection of tutorials using the UrsineEngine.